 "But when you take into account inflation and the fact of those health authorities being asked to hold back some money to prepare for contingencies and pay for one-off investments, the money that they've got available to spend with hospitals is 3% lower in real terms on average."

-On top of this comes productivity savings - averaging 4-5% a year.'No reinvestment'
+On top of this comes productivity savings - averaging 4-5% a year.

 The outlook for hospitals is even tougher.

 In some places the strain is starting to show, with restrictions on access to services and a rise in the number of patients waiting more than 18 weeks for hospital treatment.

 The chief executive of the Royal College of Nursing, Peter Carter - who ran a mental health trust for 12 years - says he hears this from managers all the time.